 SOC 2

-SOC 2 comes from the American Institute of CPAs and evaluates controls across security, availability, processing integrity, confidentiality, and privacy.
-Companies choose which of those criteria apply based on how their product works and what kind of data it touches, so two SOC 2 reports can look very different even though they carry the same label.
+SOC 2 comes from the American Institute of CPAs and evaluates how a company handles security, availability, processing integrity, confidentiality, and privacy.
+Organizations pick the criteria that apply to their product and the data they handle, which means two SOC 2 reports can look very different even though they carry the same label.
+Buyers who receive a SOC 2 report should read the scope section before treating it as comprehensive coverage.

 ISO 27001

-Organizations are expected to maintain an inventory of AI systems, document how each one is used, identify potential risks tied to those uses, and define controls that address issues like bias, reliability, transparency, and oversight.
-Data lineage becomes part of the record, along with evaluation results and monitoring outputs that show how systems perform after deployment.
+ISO 42001 applies the management system concept to AI specifically.
+Organizations must maintain an inventory of AI systems, document how each is used, identify risks tied to those uses, and define controls that address issues including bias, reliability, transparency, and oversight.
+Data lineage needs to be part of the record, along with evaluation results and monitoring outputs showing how systems perform after deployment.

-The audit follows a similar structure to ISO 27001, but the evidence looks different.
-Auditors review model documentation, check how risk assessments were performed for specific use cases, examine approval workflows before systems go live, and then look at monitoring records to see what happens after release.
-They want to trace how a decision is produced and whether there is any human review where it is required.
+The audit follows a similar structure to ISO 27001 but the evidence looks different.
+Auditors review model documentation, check how risk assessments were conducted for specific use cases, examine approval workflows required before deployment, and then look at monitoring records to see what happens once a system is live.
+They want to follow the decision trail from how a system was approved to what happens when it produces an unexpected output.

-Right now, adoption is still limited, which makes the signal stronger for the companies that do have it.
-Buyers who are trying to understand how a vendor manages AI risk do not get that answer from SOC 2 or ISO 27001 alone.
-They get it here, through documented processes that show how systems are governed across their lifecycle.
+Adoption is still limited relative to ISO 27001, which makes the signal stronger for organizations that do have it.
+Buyers trying to understand how a vendor manages AI risk across its lifecycle cannot get that answer from SOC 2 or ISO 27001 alone.
+ISO 42001 is increasingly appearing in EU market procurement requirements, especially from organizations that need to demonstrate structured AI governance ahead of EU AI Act compliance obligations.

 HIPAA